vfarcic/vfarcic.github.io/chaos/abstracts/workshop.md

 * Terminating Random Nodes
 * Monitoring And Alerting With Prometheus

+## Audience

+Testers, developers, DevOps engineers, SREs, sysadmins, operators, or anyone else interested in making applications and systems more resilient and reliable.

+## Prerequisite Experience

+There are no prerequisites in terms of experience.
+I will explain and provide code and commands for everything we need to do.
+However, I will not explain things indirectly related to the subject, at least not in details.
+A basic understanding of containers and Kubernetes is welcome.
+Depending on the choice of the location of a cluster, a basic understanding of AWS, Azure, or Google Cloud, is needed as well (unless running local clusters).

 ## Requirements

 The full list of the requirements is as follows.